A Guide To Bonaria Cemetery, Cagliari

 Giuseppe Todde and Luigia Oppo

-Giuseppe Todde was one of the most important Italian economists of the late 1800s and commissioned his funerary statue when still alive – he lived three years more after the work’s completion.
+Giuseppe Todde was one of the most important Italian economists of the late 1800s and commissioned his funerary statue when still alive – he lived three more years after the work’s completion.

 The man’s statue is, on the contrary, simpler, as to put more emphasis on the widow’s pain rather than on her deceased husband.